Theme

 What appears notable

-Based on the repository, the notable angle is the attempt to recreate real places with a higher level of recognizability than a typical game-world generator.
+Based on the repository, readers may notice the attempt to recreate real places with a higher level of recognizability than a typical game-world generator.

 Before using